apache/incubator-spot/spot-oa/oa/INSTALL.md

-# ONI Operational Analytics
+# Apache Spot Operational Analytics

-ONI Operational Analytics (OA) is a set of python modules and utilities with routines to extract and transform data, loading the results into output files.
+Apache Spot Operational Analytics (OA) is a set of python modules and utilities with routines to extract and transform data, loading the results into output files.
 OA represents the last step before users can score connections and analyze data in the UI.

 The three supported data types are Flow, DNS and Proxy.
-For more information about the type of information and insights that can be found for each data source please visit ONI [wiki](https://github.com/Open-Network-Insight/open-network-insight/wiki).
+For more information about the type of information and insights that can be found for each data source please visit Apache Spot [wiki](https://github.com/Open-Network-Insight/open-network-insight/wiki).

 OA scripts are very similar for the different data types supported however the code is divided into 3 main modules due to differences in the data model and what context information is required for each data type.